danielmarreirosdeoliveira/clj-protos/fullstack-cljc-mount/README.md

-# mount-lucene-jwt-backend
+# fullstack-cljc-mount

-A json api using mount, lucene, jwt.
+A json api using mount, jwt.

 ## Getting started